developik-um/developik-um.github.io/README.md

 ### Purpose
 <i>Primary goal of the following readme document is to explain detailed steps of how to create a resume using
 Jenkins static website generator, host it on Github pages and explain how to follow Etter’s protocol.</i>

+> If documentation is not publicly available Wiki where every change should be immidiately syncronized, then it is best to have a static documentation.
+> It weighs less, easier to manage and less complicated overall.

 ### Our stack
 - Markdown
 - Markdown editor
+- GitHub Pages
-- GitHub Pages, and Jekyll
+- Jekyll

 ### Prerequisites
 <i>Make sure to have the following prerequisites to start with the tutorial.</i>